 WES must complete a course-by-course evaluation of all international post-secondary coursework and credentials.
-Please select the WES basic course-by-course evaluation (with GPA and course-levels) and request to have WES send your evaluation to Columbia University’s School of Professional Studies.
-The school can be found by searching Columbia University and then selecting School of Professional Studies.
+Please select the WES ICAP course-by-course evaluation (with GPA and course-levels) and request to have WES send your evaluation electronically to Columbia University’s School of Professional Studies.
+The school can be found by searching Columbia University and then selecting the School of Professional Studies.

 WES evaluations will be reviewed, and the determination of degree equivalency to U.S. degrees is at the discretion of the School of Professional Studies.

 Falsification, forgery, and misrepresentation of any type will risk forfeiture of admissions and/or enrollment.
 Forfeiture may occur whenever an integrity lapse is discovered and may include admissions revocation, expulsion, or another sanction outlined within the Student Conduct and Community Standards.
 Applicants would not be entitled to request any refund of the application fee, enrollment deposit, or tuition in the case that the official transcript deviates from the unofficial.

 Please upload your résumé or CV.
 Please be sure to include all relevant work experience, professional organizations, or activities that would be relevant to evaluating your candidacy for admission.